ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 ## Undirected Graphs

-Surprisingly, we can think of undirected graphs as _special cases_ of directed graphs.
+Now let's return to the question of undirected graphs.
+Can we design a schema for these?
+Surprisingly, it turns out that we can think of undirected graphs as _special cases_ of directed graphs.

-An arrow in a directed graph is like a one-way street, a unidirectional pointer from its source to its target.
-An edge in an undirected graph is more like like a *two-way street*, which the connection goes mutually in both directions.
-If we take this “two-way street” idea literally we can see that every undirected graph is *equivalent* to a directed graph with pairs of arrows in place of each edge.
+An arrow in a directed graph is like a one-way street, a unidirectional connection pointing from its source to its target.
+In an undirected graph, an edge is more like like a *two-way street* in which the connection goes mutually in both directions.
+If we take this “two-way street” idea literally we can see that every undirected graph is *equivalent* to a directed graph in which we've substituted a pair of opposing arrows in place of each undirected edge.

 ```{image} assets/Ch4/TwoWayStreet.png
 :alt: Whoopsy!
 :width: 500px
 :align: center
 ```
+Consider this simple undirected graph and its associated 'directed-graph-with-paired-arrows':

+//IMAGE OF UNIDRECTED/DIRECTED VERSIONS OF THE SAME GRAPH

+In words, the conditions we want for the arrows of the directed graph is that "every arrow is associated with a unique partner arrow."
+We can express this idea as a map, in which each arrow gets connected to its pair:

 ```{image} assets/Ch4/InversionMap.gif
 :alt: Whoopsy!